Last week we posted our first blog post on how to use Zapier to create marketing automation workflows for your webinars.

 First, create a Google Sheet trigger that will look for new updates on your leads sheet.

-Now, you want to delay those updates by 12 hours so that you make sure to push everything when you’re done working on it.
+Now, you want to to delay those updates by 12 hours.
+Make sure to push everything when you’re done working on it.

 This is really advanced, but let’s say you want to display your spreadsheet data on a TV screen with a cool dashboard.
 To do so, you a need a real DB in which you will be able to perform complex queries.

 Fortunately, Zapier provides an integration with SQL databases, Postgres, MongoDB, and even Amazon DynamoDB.